Blog

 • If exposed frequently, make an effort to take frequent breaks (every 30 - 60 mins) from EMF.

 EMF and Light Restriction as Part of Sleep Hygiene.
 Data suggests that the body responds to EMF in a similar way to light.
 The circadian rhythm responds to light as a queue for metabolic stimulation, signaling for one to be awake and active.
-Hence, it is advisable to limit time on electronic devices as well as exposure to artificial light sources in the hour or two before going to sleep.
+Hence, it is advisable to limit time on electronic devices as well as exposure to artificial light sources for an hour or two before going to sleep.
 Restricting mobile phone use before bedtime was shown to improve the quality and duration of sleep in healthy individuals, as well as enhancing working memory[1]and positive mood.[40]
 When the circadian rhythm is balanced, it also helps to regulate metabolism and reduce the potential risks related to EMF exposure.
 This demands spending time in the sun every day and receiving natural light while one is awake.[41]

 Limiting Blue Light Exposure.
-For those who spend long periods of time on light-emitting electronic devices (e.g. computers, cell phones), blue light blocking glasses may be an option for limiting exposure of the eyes to blue light and reducing the resultant ocular inflammation.
+For those who spend long periods of time on light-emitting electronic devices (e.g. computers, cell phones), blue light-blocking glasses may be an option for limiting exposure of the eyes to blue light and reducing the resultant ocular inflammation.

 4. Take Breaks That Aim for Charge Neutrality